 The improvements of Time To First Byte in the WordPress 6.2 cycle have had a great impact on performance across the board.
 According to this data, it’s the first release that improves server-time performance for all kind of themes — classic and blocks.
 It’s great progress.

 At the same time, Time To First Byte is only a partial picture and, in many scenarios, a distorted one.
-For a holistic perspective on performance, we need to track user-perceived performance (LCP) and add client-side metrics to the mix (LCP-TTFB).
-By understanding the full impact of our work, we will be able to prioritize our work based on impact.
+For a holistic perspective on performance, we need to track user-perceived performance (LCP) and client-side metrics as well (LCP-TTFB).

 Leave a Reply